pulumi/docs/content/blog/introducing-pulumi-a-cloud-development-platform/index.md

 ---
 title: "Introducing Pulumi, a Cloud Development Platform"
+date: "2018-06-18"
+meta_desc: "Ahoy!
+Today we are thrilled to announce the launch of Pulumi, the cloud's first true programming model using real programming languages."
 authors: ["joe-duffy"]
 tags: ["Pulumi-News"]
-meta_desc: "Pulumi is an open source cloud development platform, providing the cloud's first true programming model using real programming languages. "
-date: "2018-06-18"

-meta_desc: "Ahoy!
-Today we are thrilled to be announcing the launch of Pulumi, the Cloud Development Platform."
 ---

 Ahoy!